Open-CMSIS-Pack/devtools/tools/README.md

 ![CMSIS-Toolbox - Create Applications - Workflow Overview](./projmgr/docs/images/CMSIS-Toolbox-Development-Workflow.png
 "CMSIS-Toolbox - Create Applications - Workflow Overview")

-Discover packs for an application by using a [*catalog of software packs*](https://www.keil.com/dd2/pack).These packs may be installed using [**cpackget**](cpackget/docs/cpackget.md) and by [**csolution**](projmgr/docs/Manual/Overview.md), for example to list devices or software components.
+Discover packs for an application by using a [*catalog of software packs*](https://www.keil.com/dd2/pack).
+These packs may be installed using [**cpackget**](cpackget/docs/cpackget.md) and by [**csolution**](projmgr/docs/Manual/Overview.md), for example to list devices or software components.
 Along with user code, these items are used to describe the application project in `*.csolution.yml` and `cproject.yml` format and